 Exploring the connection between hemorrhagic hepatopathy and inactivated vaccines used in broiler breeders

-An interview with Andy McRee, DVM, Senior Technical Services Veterinarian, Zoetis
+website builder An interview with Andy McRee, DVM, Senior Technical Services Veterinarian, Zoetis

 Q: There have been reports, either in the literature or anecdotal, about hemorrhagic hepatopathy associated with inactivated vaccines.
 What are the signs of this condition?

-AM: There are several possible causes of hemorrhagic hepatopathy, but when it occurs after vaccination, it’s a random and unpredictable syndrome that shows up after use of an inactivated bacterin, such as a Salmonella vaccine.
+TL: There are several possible causes of hemorrhagic hepatopathy, but when it occurs after vaccination, it’s a random and unpredictable syndrome that shows up after use of an inactivated bacterin, such as a Salmonella vaccine.
 Birds may or may not have extensive reactions at the site of a vaccine injection.
 However, internal organs may hemorrhage, particularly the liver, which presents as enlarged and friable.
 Blood may be observed in the lumen of the intestinal tract.
-Bird mortality is often the only first sign.
+Bird mortality is often the only ﬁrst sign.
 It spikes starting about 2 to 3 weeks after vaccination and can reach about 1% or more.
 Unfortunately, there’s no treatment.

 Q: Does the type of inactivated vaccine — speciﬁcally, commercial or autogenous — have any impact on the incidence of hemorrhagic hepatopathy?

-AM: Commercial Salmonella bacterins have been implicated in commercial egg layers.
+TL: Commercial Salmonella bacterins have been implicated in commercial egg layers.
 I am familiar with cases of hepatopathy occurring in broiler breeders after receiving the second dose of an autogenous Salmonella bacterin at 18 to 20 weeks of age.

 Q: What then do you think causes the problem?